Graduate Nursing Student Handbook

 A change in program may result in a change in tuition fees.

-A Change of Program Request form submitted to the Graduate Programs Office to request the change at nursgrad@ucalgary.ca.
+A Change of Program Request form must be submitted to the Undergraduate & Graduate Programs Office at nursgrad@ucalgary.ca.

 Should a student require additional time to complete their program, they must consult with their supervisor.
-The student and supervisor must work together to make a formal request by submitting a Program/Candidacy Extension Request form.
+The student and supervisor must work together to make a formal request by submitting a Program/Candidacy Extension Request form to the Undergraduate & Graduate Programs Office.

 Graduate students may be approved to take a course at another university, with the approval of their supervisor and the Faculty of Nursing Associate Dean Graduate Programs.